Literacy at Haggerston

 We recognise that all students will require different levels of support.
 We participate in a range of interactive programmes, including Lexia and Accelerated Reader, to provide this support.
 We also have a dedicated specialist team of Teaching Assistants who deliver expert interventions to small groups.
-A simplified view of our intervention scale is shown below:
+A simplified view of our layers of support is shown below:

 Reading for Pleasure

 In Years 7 and 8, students also spend part of their extended tutor time each week reading high quality, challenging books with their tutor.
-Previous titles have included To Kill a Mockingbird and the autobiography of Malala.
-Our KS4 and Sixth Form students, having developed the skills of independent reading, are able to become student librarians and have a dedicated area in the school library to study and work.
+Previous titles have included A Little Piece of Ground and the autobiography of Malala.

 Interventions in school and Lexia

 In school, we have a Literacy Coordinator and Higher Level Teaching Assistant for Literacy who oversee literacy provision and specialist interventions.
 Some of the programmes used in school to support this include:

 - EAL morning classes

 To find out more about Lexia, please view this parents’ guide: video.
 You can also email us at Haggerston and ask to be put in touch with the Literacy Coordinator.